Is Linda Ronstadt Still Alive In 2025? Parkinson’s Disease, Now

 Linda Ronstadt and George Lucas. (gettyimages.com)

-After dating for just a couple of months, she and Lucas got engaged.
+After dating for just a couple of months, she and Lucas became engaged.

-It all happened very fast for the couple, but that did not matter.
+Their engagement happened quickly, but that did not matter.

 Also read: Ted Simmons Age, Wife, Stats, Net Worth, Hall Of Fame